- Remove tax-free equity from your house with an HSBC Retirement Mortgage

 Does the lending criteria for a standard mortgage differ from that with an interest only lifetime mortgage?

-Yes, the lending criteria for a standard mortgage and an interest-only lifetime mortgage are different.
+Yes, the lending criteria for a standard mortgage and an interest-only lifetime mortgage differ.
 For a standard mortgage, the lender will typically consider your credit score, income level, and overall financial situation when making their decision.
-With an interest-only lifetime mortgage, lenders will also consider your age and health as well as the value of your property when determining their lending criteria.
+With an interest-only lifetime mortgage, lenders will also consider your age and health and the value of your property when determining their lending criteria.

 When am I likely to enter long term care?

-The decision of when to enter long term care depends on your individual needs and circumstances.
-Generally speaking, it is usually recommended that individuals enter into long-term care if their daily living activities become difficult to manage or if they need extra support with managing their health conditions.
+The decision of when to enter long-term care depends on your individual needs and circumstances.
+Generally speaking, individuals are recommended to enter long-term care if their daily living activities become difficult to manage or if they need extra support managing their health conditions.
 It is important to remember that the decision should be made in consultation with a qualified professional who can assess all your individual needs and provide advice accordingly.

 May I need to pay a completion fee, valuation fee and transfer fee?